k0retux/fuddly/docs/source/tutorial.rst

 Defining the Imaginary MyDF Data Model
 ++++++++++++++++++++++++++++++++++++++

+.. seealso:: You can also create a python package and install it to your system.
+             Fuddly can automagically detect them and use them when configured properly.
+             See :ref:`packaging` for more information on the subject

 Assuming we want to model an imaginary data format called `MyDF`.
 Two files need to be created either within ``<root of fuddly>/data_models/`` or within